Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 - The clouds are scrolling from left to right, instead of using the sprite scaling layer.

-- Little Planet is more washed out with some dithering.
+- Little Planet in the background is more washed out with some dithering.

-- A text string is present at the corner right, crediting Japanese singer Keiko Utoku of the then-major J-Pop idol group Mi-Ke for "Sonic - You Can Do Anything", for press purposes.
+- A text string at corner right credits Japanese singer Keiko Utoku of contemporary pop-idol group Mi-Ke for the opening theme song, "Sonic - You Can Do Anything", for press purposes.
 The song itself also plays here, instead of the opening cutscene.

 Salad Plain (Palmtree Panic)